Sunday, October 15, 2006

 My Event Photos

-One Door Done, another to go...
+One Door Done, hardware works; another to go...

 This is really a great project I have taken on.
 Some were a little skepticle at first unsure why the heck I would do such a random thing like purchase a project car.
 But being outdoors, getting dirty and meeting wonderful talented people - who wouldn't want to do it?